ShahriyarR/hexagonal-calculator/README.md

 `"If it is hard to understand the dependency flow from the dependency graph, simply you are closer to have small to big ball of mud"`

 If you have spotted something wrong here, just go back and try to simplify or fix the abstractions, dependencies, layers, etc.

+## TODOs

+* Use aggregates for atomic operations.
+* Add more API endpoints for full calculator functionality.
+* Increase test coverage.